Connic

 Sticky Sessions

-If your agents handle multi-turn conversations, you do not want a user bouncing between the control and variant mid-session.
-When sessions are configured, Connic automatically keeps the same user on the same version for the entire conversation.
-If the test ends or pauses, sessions gracefully fall back to the base agent.
+If your agents handle multi-turn conversations, you don't want a user bouncing between the control and variant mid-session.
+When sessions are configured, Connic keeps the same user on the same version for the entire conversation.
+If the test ends or pauses, sessions fall back to the base agent.

 Practical Scenarios